 The Wallis believes everyone deserves to learn and grow through the arts.
 Thanks to a generous gift from Gregory Annenberg Weingarten and Family, our campus includes GRoW @ The Wallis, a wing dedicated to sharing the arts with learners of all ages.
 Arts learning is integral to all that we do at The Wallis: connecting audiences with the very best in the performing arts; using the power of the arts to build community and address pressing social issues; and responding to critical needs in the greater community through arts leadership, collaboration, and partnership.
 Our GRoW programs serve youth, serious young artists, and older adults online, in our classrooms, and in our theaters.

-- Be a classical pianist or strings musician who has received a graduate or undergraduate degree between May 2021 and June 2022 from an accredited Los Angeles County college, university, or conservatory.
+- Be an early career classical pianist or string musician who will have received their graduate or undergraduate degree between May 2022 and June 2023 from an accredited Los Angeles County college, university, or conservatory.

 - Demonstrate exceptional artistry.